-“We feed about 250 kilograms of scrap glass into the two furnaces in the early evening.
-The glass then melts overnight and from there, we are able to use it in the morning.
-It has achieved the right texture and pliability,” says Thomas Kapere, the gallery manager.
+“We feed 250 kilograms of scrap glass into the furnace in the early evening.
+The glass melts overnight and we are able to use it in the morning when it has achieved the right texture and pliability,” says Thomas Kapere, the studio manager.
 “The fuel we use is old engine oil and all our packing material is also recycled.”

 The glassblower returns to the furnace to gather more glass.
-(Sometimes, for bigger pieces, he must do two or three such gathers, whereas with wine glasses he would only have to do it once.)
-With this second gather, he controls the temperature of the glass, see-sawing the pipe in and out of the furnace.
-He can now blow the item and it will “bloat” evenly all the way around.
-At this stage, the artisan must put a groove (jack line) at the top of the bowl-to-be to create a removal point.
+For bigger pieces, he must do this two or three times – with wine glasses he would only have to do it once.
+With this second gather, after shaping, he can now blow and the bubble will inflate evenly.
+Then the artisan must put a groove (jack line) at the top of the bowl-to-be to create a removal point.

-(In terms of colouring, Kitengela Hot Glass either feeds already-coloured material into the furnace – e.g., broken bottles for green, solar glass for grey – or uses exclusive colour powders from Germany to create pinks, reds, yellows, etc.)
+For colouring, Kitengela Hot Glass either feed already-coloured material into the furnace – e.g., broken bottles for green, solar glass for grey – or use exclusive colour powders from Germany to create pinks, reds, yellows, etc.

-Now the glassblower signals the assistant to bring the spiral material; slowly and carefully he applies it to the outside of the “bowl” as it spins round.
-No matter what colours are incorporated, all of the material glows a luminescent orange like the setting sun because of the intense heat of the glass.
+Now the glassblower signals his helper to bring the spiral; slowly and carefully he applies it to the outside of the bubble as he turns it.
+No matter what colours are incorporated, all of the material glows a luminescent orange because of the intense heat of the glass.

-Back in the fire goes the whole piece to harmonise the temperature of both bowl and spiral.
-(You have to keep reheating the glass because it cools down very quickly.)
-The assistant is ready with more damp newspapers to touch the bottom of the item to create a thicker base for the bowl.
+Back to the fire to harmonise the temperature of bowl and spiral.
+The assistant is ready with more damp paper to touch the bottom of the item to create a thicker base for the bowl.

-The next step involves switching over the piece from the original working pipe to a new one.
-In a process called the “ponty” or the point of holding, the assistant must gather a bit of melted glass and attach it to the base of the item.
-You have to make sure that each piece of glass is the right temperature for proper bonding.
+The next step involves switching the piece from the original blowpipe to a new one.
+In a process called the “ponty” or the point of holding, the assistant must gather a bit of melted glass, shape & attach it to the base of the item.
+It's important that each piece of glass is the right temperature for proper bonding and subsequent release.

-“As you can see in glass work,” Thomas offers, “it requires teamwork.
-It’s hard to make a single piece on your own.”
+“As you can see in glass work,” Thomas opines, “it requires teamwork and split second timing.
+It’s hard to make a piece on your own.”

-Deftly and decisively, the glassblower uses a wet iron file to create a weakness at the top of the piece so that it will change over to the new punty iron.
-He straightens the bottom of the item so that it’s easier for him to continue opening up the top, using the tongs and rotating it to keep the bowl round.
-When the glassblower removes it from the hot flame, he spins the glass so the centrifugal force opens it up further into a flat, round shape.
-And then by swinging it up and spinning it down like a baton, he achieves the frilly, floppy rim and shape of this particular piece — the handkerchief effect.
+Deftly and decisively, the glassblower uses a wet file to create a weak point at the top of the piece.
+Once transferred, it is reheated and he straightens the bottom using the jacks, constantly rotating to keep the bowl round.
+Directly after the last heating, he spins the glass so the centrifugal force opens the object up into a flat, round shape.
+By swinging round like a baton, he achieves the frilly rim – the handkerchief effect.

-For the final stage in making this glass article, it is placed in a cooling chamber at 500 degrees Centigrade where it cools down through the night for approximately 18 hours.
-Then the following day, voila, our clear fruit bowl with blue spirals.
+For the final, crucial, stage, it is placed in an annealing oven at 500 degrees Centigrade where it 'cools' down overnight for approximately 18 hours, ready at lunchtime the following day,